 Consumers who have purchased Zantac and can provide a proof of the purchase are eligible to join a lawsuit against the makers.
 Those who join the suit will not have to demonstrate they were harmed directly by the medication, only that they purchased the drug without being warned of any possible risk of cancer.

-Contact Us If You Have Taken Zantac or Ranitidine for Longer than 5 Years
+Contact Us If You Have Taken Zantac for 1 Year or Longer

-If you or a loved one regularly consumed Zantac or its generic alternative, Ranitidine, for longer than 5 years, contact the Bryant Law Center to discuss your legal options and concerns.
+If you or a loved one regularly consumed brand-name Zantac for 1 year or longer, either by prescription or over the counter, contact the Bryant Law Center to discuss your legal options and concerns.

 Zantac Lawsuit Compensation